Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Results

 { \begin{spacing}{1.0}Notes: These figures show the mean value of children's harm index by demographic category and tool availability, derived from regression estimates.
 SNAP (food stamp) receipt is a proxy for lower socioeconomic status.
 White children in Panel (i) have confidence intervals that are too small to be visible.
-90\% confidence intervals are reported and randomization controls are included throughout.\end{spacing}} We report effects of algorithm availability on disparities in health by race, gender, ethnicity, and socioeconomic status (Figure \ref{fig:HealthDisparity} and Table \ref{tab:healthdisparity}).
+90\% confidence intervals are reported and randomization controls are included throughout.
+Regression estimates with \textit{p}-values are provided in Table \ref{tab:healthdisparity}. \end{spacing}} We provide some of the first field experiment evidence of the impact of algorithm tools on disparities in a social policy setting.
+Specifically, we report effects of algorithm availability on disparities in health by race, gender, ethnicity, and socioeconomic status (Figure \ref{fig:HealthDisparity} and Table \ref{tab:healthdisparity}).
 When the tool was unavailable, as shown in light blue on the left side of each panel of Figure \ref{fig:HealthDisparity}, children's harm index was elevated for Black children, Hispanic children, girls, and children from low-income families as measured by SNAP (food stamp) receipt.
 Table \ref{tab:healthdisparity} (row ``Type'') formalizes this result: in the control group, differences between the specified demographic group and out-group are statistically significant for girls, Hispanic children, and low-income children, and large but imprecise for Black children.
 These disparities mirror known statistics showing children with these demographic characteristics tend to face heightened risk of child mortality \citep{currie2016Mortality} and/or maltreatment \citep{putnam-hornstein2021Cumulative}.